-Supported Decision-Making (SDM) is a tool that allows people with varying abilities to retain their decision-making capacity by choosing supports to help them make choices.
+Supported Decision-Making (SDM) is a tool that allows people with varying abilities to maintain their decision-making capacity by choosing supports that help them make choices.

-Supported Decision-Making will look different for everyone.
-It means finding supports to help a person understand, make, and communicate their own choices.
-When using SDM, the person can execute an SDM Agreement that identifies their method of decision-making.
-This document can help doctors, bankers, lawyers, and other third parties to understand and accept the decision of the person.
+Supported Decision-Making looks different for everyone but means finding supports that help an individual understand, make, and communicate their own choices.
+When using SDM, the person can execute a SDM Agreement that identifies their method of decision-making.
+This document can assist doctors, bankers, lawyers, and other third parties to understand and accept the individual's decisions.

-For more information or assistance with SDM Agreements, please call Hope's Supported Decision Making Specialist at 907-433-4709 or send an email at email@example.com.
+For more information or assistance with SDM Agreements, please call 907-433-4709 or send an email to firstname.lastname@example.org.

 Supported Decision-Making Brochure

 Governor's Council on Disabilities & Special Education - Supported Decision-Making Agreements